Dasharo/docs/docs/unified/msi/faq.md

 open source to be easy to modify, then saying "don't touch this" seems contradictory.
 How would you add an exception?"

 Playing with firmware parameters can result in damaging the mainboard.
 Such action excludes the acceptance of the return.

-You can improve the Dasharo by contributing, so we can pass the Dasharo Certification Program and release it in the next version.
+You can improve Dasharo by contributing, and when it can pass the Dasharo Certification Program, can we release it in the next version.